play-co/adventuremap/readme.md

 The map can be configured with settings objects, there are settings for the background, the nodes, items and tags.

+You can read more detailed information about the settings [here](../settings.md).

 ### Tags

 A node can be tagged, it's possible to define a view for a tag, when a node has a